This article has links to products and services we love, which we may make commission from.

 Lake Bled is the obvious reason to visit Bled and the paved road around the lake is only 6k long so it is an easy stroll or pedal for travellers of all fitness levels.
 The benefit of taking this trip around the lake is that you can see Bled Castle and The Church of the Assumption from different angles.
 I will never tire of looking at this lake!

-Cycling is a stress-free activity to do at Lake Bled.
-As you can see from our picture, it rains in Europe, even in Summer.
-My advice is to pack a waterproof jacket like my favourite lightweight Marmot PreCip, it folds away into its own pocket as well as keeping me dry.
-I have it in electric blue.
-If you don’t want to cycle you can of course walk.
+Cycling is a stress-free activity to do at Lake Bled but if you don’t want to cycle you can, of course, walk.
 It is a pleasant stroll along a paved path (the image below is just off the path).

 Wheely great time: Lake Bled things to do

 Join the locals in the summer months as they cool down from the 27-degree heat in Lake Bled.